awslabs/visual-asset-management-system/DeveloperGuide.md

 Please note, depending on what changes are in flight, VAMS may not be available to users in part or in whole during the deployment.
 Please read the change log carefully and test changes before exposing your users to new versions.

+### SAML Authentication

+SAML authentication enables you to provision access to your VAMS instance using your organization's federated identity provider such as Auth0, Active Directory, or Google Workspace.

+You need your SAML metadata url, and then you can fill out the required information in `infra/lib/saml-config.ts`.

+The required information is as follows:

+- `samlEnabled` must be set to `true`.
+- `name` identifies the name of your identity provider.
+- `cognitoDomainPrefix` is a DNS compatible, globally unique string used as a subdomain of cognito's signon url.
+- `metadataContent` is a url of your SAML metadata.
+This can also point to a local file if `metadataType` is changed to `cognito.UserPoolIdentityProviderSamlMetadataType.FILE`.

+Then you can deploy the infra stack by running `cdk deploy --all` if you have already deployed or using the same build and deploy steps as above.

+The following stack outputs are required by your identity provider to establish trust with your instance of VAMS:

+- SAML IdP Response URL
+- SP urn / Audience URI / SP entity ID
+- CloudFrontDistributionUrl for the list of callback urls.
+Include this url with and without a single trailing slack (e.g., https://example.com and https://example.com/)

+SAML may be disabled in your stack by setting `samlEnabled` to false and deploying the stack.

 # Uninstalling

 1. Run `cdk destroy` from infra folder